 ARTICLE 1.
 There shall be no unsportsmanlike conduct or any act that interferes with orderly game administration on the part of players, substitutes, coaches, authorized attendants or any other persons subject to the rules, before the game, during the game or between periods.
-Infractions for these acts by players are administered as either live-ball or dead-ball fouls depending on when they occur.
-(A.R.
-9-2-1-I-X)
+Infractions for these acts by

 - a.
-Specifically prohibited acts and conduct include: - 1.
-No player, substitute, coach or other person subject to the rules shall use abusive, threatening or obscene language or gestures, or engage in such acts that provoke ill will or are demeaning to an opponent, to game officials or to the image of the game, including but not limited to: - (a) Pointing the finger(s), hand(s), arm(s) or ball at an opponent, or imitating the slashing of the throat. - (b) Taunting, baiting or ridiculing an opponent verbally. - (c) Inciting an opponent or spectators in any other way, such as simulating the firing of a weapon or placing a hand by the ear to request recognition.

-- (d) Any delayed, excessive, prolonged or choreographed act by which a player (or players) attempts to focus attention upon himself (or themselves). - (e) An unopposed ball carrier obviously altering stride as he approaches the opponent's goal line or diving into the end zone. - (f) A player removing his helmet after the ball is dead and before he is in the team area (Exceptions: Team, media or injury timeouts; equipment adjustment; through play; between periods; and during a measurement for a first down). - (g) Punching one's own chest or crossing one's arms in front of the chest while standing over a prone player. - (h) Going into the stands to interact with spectators, or bowing at the waist after a good play. - (i) Intentionally removing the helmet while the ball is alive. - (j) Dead-ball contact fouls such as pushing, shoving, striking, etc. that occur clearly after the ball is dead and that are not part of the game action.
+Specifically prohibited acts and conduct include: - No player, substitute, coach or other person subject to the rules shall use abusive, threatening or obscene language or gestures, or engage in such acts that provoke ill will or are demeaning to an opponent, to game officials or to the image of the game, including but not limited to: - (a) Pointing the finger(s), hand(s), arm(s) or ball at an opponent, or imitating the slashing of the throat. - (b) Taunting, baiting or ridiculing an opponent verbally. - (c) Inciting an opponent or spectators in any other way, such as simulating the firing of a weapon or placing a hand by the ear to request recognition. - (d) Any delayed, excessive, prolonged or choreographed act by which a player (or players) attempts to focus attention upon himself (or themselves). - (e) An unopposed ball carrier obviously altering stride as he approaches the opponent's goal line or diving into the end zone. - (f) A player removing his helmet after the ball is dead and before he is in the team area (Exceptions: Team, media or injury timeouts; equipment adjustment; through play; between periods; and during a measurement for a first down). - (g) Punching one's own chest or crossing one's arms in front of the chest while standing over a prone player. - (h) Going into the stands to interact with spectators, or bowing at the waist after a good play. - (i) Intentionally removing the helmet while the ball is alive. - (j) Dead-ball contact fouls such as pushing, shoving, striking, etc. that occur clearly after the ball is dead and that are not part of the game action.
 (A.R.
-9-2-1-X) - PENALTY-Live-ball fouls by players: 15 yards [S27].
+9-2-1-X) - (k) After the ball is dead, using forcible contact to push or pull an opponent off the pile.
+(A.R.
+9-2-1-XI) - PENALTY-Live-ball fouls by players: 15 yards [S27].
 Live-ball fouls by non-players and all dead-ball fouls: 15 yards from succeeding spot [S7 and S27].
 Automatic first down for fouls by Team B if not in conflict with other rules.
-Flagrant offenders, if players or substitutes, shall be disqualified [S47]. - After a score or any other play, the player in possession immediately must return the ball to an official or leave it near the dead-ball spot.
-This prohibits: - (a) Kicking, throwing, spinning or carrying (including off of the field) the ball any distance that requires an official to retrieve it. - (b) Spiking the ball to the ground [Exception: A forward pass to conserve time (Rule 7-3-2-f)]. - (c) Throwing the ball high into the air. - (d) Any other unsportsmanlike act or actions that delay the game. - PENALTY-Dead-ball foul.
-15 yards from the succeeding spot [S7 and S27].
+Flagrant offenders, if players or substitutes, shall be disqualified [S47]. - 2.
+After a score or any other play, the player in possession immediately must return the ball to an official or leave it near the dead-ball spot.
+This prohibits: - (a) Kicking, throwing, spinning or carrying (including off of the field) the ball any distance that requires an official to retrieve it. - (b) Spiking the ball to the ground [Exception: A forward pass to conserve time (Rule 7-3-2-f)]. - (c) Throwing the ball high into the air.

+(d) Any other unsportsmanlike act or actions that delay the game.